A Haunted Fortress In Massachusetts, Fort Revere Park Is Truly Creepy

 The fort’s tower is open to the public via a guided tour.
 Once you’re up top, you’ll be treated to an amazing view of the harbor and crashing waves.
 The grassy areas around the fort are perfect picnic spots, and there are grills and picnic tables available.

-If you want to explore Fort Revere, head to 60 Farina Road in Hull.
+Have you been to this haunted fort in Massachusetts?
+Did you experience anything out of the ordinary when you were there?
+Let us know in the comments!
+If you haven’t visited yet and you want to explore Fort Revere, head to 60 Farina Road in Hull.
 If you feel like testing your courage a bit more, head to the most haunted forest in Massachusetts.